 Who is the most influential person in your writing career?

 Describe a typical work day.

 1. What compelled you to write about the Shroud of Turin?
-While researching Faith On Trial, I became interested in the mysterious Shroud, particularly the three-dimensional, life-like, negative image.
+While researching The Secret of the Shroud, I became interested in the mysterious Shroud, particularly the three-dimensional, life-like, negative image.
 No one has ever come up with an explanation for how that image was created.
 The most recent scientific research raises again the question whether the Shroud might really be the burial cloth of Jesus.
-So the Shroud of Turin provided a natural vehicle for the conflict and mystery in Walk Back The Cat.
+So the Shroud of Turin provided a natural vehicle for the conflict and mystery in The Secret of the Shroud.
 Unfortunately, Archbishop Wesley Bright’s view that Jesus was merely a sage, a historical figure and not divine is not unusual in many academic and religious circles today.
 In recent years, even some Christian clergy advocate secular views of the story of Jesus, teaching that the resurrection is metaphorical, based on myth and legend.
 But if the Shroud is real?
 What then!
-As the mystery unravels in Walk Back The Cat, the reader might find the answer to that question.
+As the mystery unravels in The Secret of the Shroud, the reader might find the answer to that question.

 4. You practiced law for twenty-five years and were a partner in a major law firm.
 What made you give that up to write?
 I loved practicing law, working toward common goals with teams of lawyers and clients, putting deals together, traveling, and solving problems.
 But sometimes over the years a thought would arise-as quick as the beat of a wing-just a stir in the air while I rushed through airports, hotels, conference rooms.
 Why are we here?
 That question began to loop through my mind after the tragedy of 9/11.
 I realized that everything that I had accomplished as a lawyer was temporary-interest rates go up or down, business deals are modified, people change, goals change.
 When my son was grown and happily living on his own, I decided to find the answer to the question: what is the purpose of life?
 Is this now all there really is?